 - Carpeting or rugs are permitted in the rooms, but they may not be attached to the floor in any way.
 Rubber or foam backed carpeting is prohibited by City of Mankato fire code.

 - Natural Christmas trees and trimmings are prohibited; only fire-proof Christmas decorations and U.L. listed fire-retardant Christmas tree lights may be used.

-It is a policy to respect the privacy of students; therefore, as a general rule, student rooms will not be entered without an invitation.
-However, the college reserves the right to enter a room without the consent of students under the following circumstances:
+The college reserves the right to enter a room without the consent of students under the following circumstances: